-By following a few simple techniques, dental technicians can achieve great results in the field of full denture prosthetics.
+By following a few simple techniques, dental professionals can achieve great results in the field of full denture prosthetics.

 We have selected 5 tips to help you to become a top expert in full denture prosthetics.
-Your dentist and your patients will thank you.
+Your patients will thank you.
 Find out more.

 1. Never underrate the process of producing working models

 The model production is often misjudged.
-Many dental technicians trim away details within the models that contain important information - or just ignore them.
+Many denturists and dental technicians trim away details within the models that contain important information - or just ignore them.
 This has a detrimental effect on the results.

 Anatomical features on the models are more important than often thought.
 They are not only essential for the design of the prosthetic base and the retention of the finished full denture.
 But they also provide very important information

 - for the position of the models in the articulator,